sabbirhosain-h/Assignment5/README.md

     querySelectorAll selects all elements that match a specified CSS selector.

 ## How do you create and insert a new element into the DOM?
   => There are several ways to create new elements and insert them into the DOM.
-We can use document.cresteElement().
+We can use document.CreateElement().
 It can be a div or even a
      whole section, then we must append that div to our desired parent Element.

 ## What is Event Bubbling and how does it work?